baldassarreFe/deep-koalarization/README.md

 The code is built using [Keras](http://keras.io) and [Tensorflow](https://www.tensorflow.org/).

-Consider starrring this project if you found it useful :star:!
+Consider starring this project if you found it useful :star:!

 ## Citation